dpublic/y2038/README.md

 This is a fork of https://github.com/schwern/y2038 that includes a separate postime64.h file that defines convenience functions that are function replaceable to the standard gmtime_r() and localtime_r().

+When they are used instead, they effectively pushes the rollover time from year 2038 to year 2106 by interpreting negative time (pre 1970) as an extension of positive time.

+The thinking here is that all OS releases will be 64 bit or greater by then.
+(Think about how there is no mainstream 16 bit OS today.)

+This code will build and function under 64 bit OS when the time comes to compile your application under 64 bit OS.

+The advantage is that they require minimum changes to your code.

 THESE CONVENIENCE FUNCTIONS REQUIRE THE INPUT TIME_T TIME TO BE POSITIVE IN THE UNSIGNED LONG RANGE (1 JANUARY 1970 TO 7 FEBRUARY 2106).

 THEY WILL NOT SUPPORT NEGATIVE TIME (PRE 1970) IN 32 BIT OSES.